mmikowski/mmikowski.github.io/_posts/2015-09-17-we-are-hiring.md

 We are looking for experienced full-stack JavaScript developers.
 We would work together in the next-generation product team which we plan to grow significantly over the next 18 months.
 Those who join now would be get in on the ground floor.
-We are replacing a Flash-flex interface with a [Single Page Web Application](http://www.amazon.com/Single-Page-Applications-end---end/dp/1617290750).
+We are replacing a Flash-Flex interface with a [Single Page Web Application](http://www.amazon.com/Single-Page-Applications-end---end/dp/1617290750).
 If you dig the techniques presented there, we would get along just fine!

 We have excellent benefits, compensation, and working environment.